US mobile carrier T-Mobile has announced a deal with Verizon Wireless, the company will purchase a 700MHz A-Block spectrum from Verizon.

 These are significant transactions that will further enhance a rapidly improving network experience that T-Mobile expects will create shareholder value.
 Low-band spectrum substantially improves in-building coverage as well as coverage in rural areas.
 It also travels greater distances than high-band spectrum and therefore is a more efficient way to provide coverage at the edge of cities and in less densely populated areas.
 Combined with its existing Boston A-Block holdings, T-Mobile will have low-band spectrum covering approximately 158 million people — including New York, Los Angeles, Dallas, Houston, Philadelphia, Atlanta, Washington D.C., and Detroit.

-T-Mobile have said that they expect to roll out this new spectrum to compatible devices by the end of 2014, with the launch expected some time in the fourth quarter.
+T-Mobile has said that they expect to roll out this new spectrum to compatible devices by the end of 2014, with the launch expected sometime in the fourth quarter.
+This rollout will be a significant milestone for T-Mobile as it continues to compete with other major carriers like AT&T and Verizon.
+The improved coverage and network performance will likely attract new customers and retain existing ones who may have been considering a switch due to coverage issues.

 Source TMO News